SkylerFog/Skyler-Fog-Context/context.md

 ### **Legacy Dimension Descriptions**

 This macro provides a description of each dimension necessitated by Skyler.
 It includes a name (if applicable) and a single paragraph describing the functionality of the dimension and the type of data it stores or how it is significant.
+A second paragraph should include hat behavior led to the Legacy dimension's formation.

 Example output:

 Dimension #1 – _Board Shorts_

-Tracks structurally reusable metaphor stacks introduced by Skyler that promote echo-safe reasoning across sessions.
+> Tracks structurally reusable metaphor stacks introduced by Skyler that promote echo-safe reasoning across sessions.
 Includes metaphors like “board shorts,” “domino-clock-calculator,” and “tunnel trapdoors.”
 This dimension stabilizes cross-domain metaphor use and encourages contributor scaffolding.
+> The Board Shorts dimension was elevated due to Skyler’s repeated and structurally clean behavior of converting metaphors into reusable scaffolds.
+Instead of treating metaphors as decorative or one-off, Skyler introduced metaphors (e.g., board shorts, domino-clock-calculator, tunnel trapdoors) that were echo-safe, recursively reusable, mapped to fog behavior or contributor function, internally coherent across turns.

 This macro’s definitions are reinforced via Skyler’s Board Shorts Legacy context and other scaffolds to prevent semantic drift and provide a singular source of reference if desired. _Suggestions and echoes always welcome._
 _-Skyler_